OlegWock/react-local-toast/README.md

 If you need even finer control over toasts, you could provide your custom implementation.
 Do not be scared, it's not that hard.

 When this might be handy?
 When default implementation isn't enough for you obviously.
 E.g. you need to pass a lot more data that standart `type` and `text`.
 Maybe you want to have both `title` and `message` for toast?
-Or custom `loading` type?
+Or custom `confirm` type with buttons?
 You're in the right place of documentation, friend.

 To provide custom implementation:

 1. Create typing for your data (only if you use TypeScript).
-This data will be passed to your toast component.
+This data will be passed from hook call to your toast component.

 ```typescript
 interface MyToastData {